Home

 Ada (Johnston) Soliday was born in Brownsville or Glenford, OH on June 9, 1879, the daughter of Seth R. and Elizabeth (Minor) Johnston.

-She was joined in wedlock with Fred Crider Soliday (Aug.
-17, 1878-1944), a native of Fairfield County and the son of Reuben Crider and Melissa (Smih) Soliday.
+On Nov.
+12, 1908, in Perry County, she was joined in wedlock with Fred Crider Soliday (Aug.
+17, 1878-1944), a native of Baltimore, Fairfield County and the son of Reuben Crider and Elizabeth Melissa (Smih) Soliday.

-Together they bore three sons -- Frederick Soliday, Don C. Soliday and Richard C. Soliday.
+Together they bore three sons -- Frederick Soliday, Don Crider Soliday and Richard C. Soliday.

 Obituary, 1944